AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. Chatbot intent classification

-The classification of customers’ potential intentions is done by classifiers.
-One customer would want to check the status of an order, while another customer might want to check the coupons she has, which are two different types of queries.
+Classifiers group customers’ potential intentions.
+One customer might want to check the status of an order, while another might want to check the coupons she has, which are two different types of queries.

 Classifiers are trained on relevant labeled datasets.
-Therefore, this is a supervised/human in the loop learning application.
-Classifiers utilize:
+Therefore, this is a supervised/human-in-the-loop learning application.
+Classifiers might utilize:

-• Machine learning classification algorithms such as decision trees, naive Bayes, and logistic regression.
+• Machine learning classification algorithms include decision trees, naive Bayes, and logistic regression.

 An intent classifier is used to match the output of the NLU process to relevant pre-defined labels in the training dataset.
 For example, when the user tells the chatbot: “I want to book a flight from Houston to LA”, the intent classifier will classify the context and sequence of words under the label “book flight”.